 Studios are purpose-built for creating contemporary arts in a range of media, including ceramics, film, digital art, jewellery and object design, painting, print media, photo media and sculpture.

 In addition to the Edward Ford Building on the main campus, the Sydney Medical School has staff based in different teaching hospitals and specialist clinics across NSW.

 Each clinical school has its own amenities and varying parking and transport options.

 The University of Sydney Business School and Sydney Law School run some classes here.

 Located in the Royal Botanic Gardens near the Sydney Opera House, ‘The Con’ is a world-leading music school boasting five concert halls, recording studios, and performance spaces featuring the latest in acoustic technology.

 The campus runs a bustling calendar of concerts and events open to the public.

-Visit the Conservatorium of Music website for more information.
+Visit the Sydney Conservatorium of Music website for more information.

 Our Faculty of Science oversees the world’s only research station licensed to facilitate teaching and research on the World Heritage-listed Great Barrier Reef.